mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 <p class="description">Yeah, v5 has been released!</p>

-If you're looking for the v4 docs, you can [find them here](https://mui.com/versions/).
+If you're looking for the v4 docs, you can [find the latest version here](https://mui.com/versions/).

 ## Introduction

-This is a reference for upgrading your site from MUI v4 to v5.
+This is a reference for upgrading your site from MUI Core v4 to v5.
 While there's a lot covered here, you probably won't need to do everything.
 We'll do our best to keep things easy to follow, and as sequential as possible, so you can quickly get rocking on v5!

-> 💡 We are excited to share that the org & package names have been changed from `@material-ui` to `@mui` as part of the rebranding effort!
-For more details about it, check the [GitHub discussion](https://github.com/mui-org/material-ui/discussions/27803).

 ## Why you should migrate

 To get the benefits of bug fixes and a lot of improvements such as the new styling engine.
-This documentation page covers the _how_ of migrating from v4 to v5.
+This documentation page covers the **how** of migrating from v4 to v5.
-The _why_ will be covered in an upcoming blog post on Medium.
+The **why** is covered in the [release blog post](/blog/mui-core-v5/).

 ## Migration steps